Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/c95d5611-5120-4798-9669-1778a39578ca)
 *Figure 205: Image of a Shion crying behind a door, guarding a Magatama.
 Image Taken By: Steven Grevera*

-In many instances, these rooms will be heard not found right away.
-The flicker of lights will begin as well as the distinct sound of crying.
-Usually, this indicates a Shion guarding these rooms and the Magatama which is within the room.
-These rooms can be locked but there are easy work arounds to this fact.
+In many instances, these rooms will be heard, not found right away.
+The flicker of lights will begin, and so will the distinct sound of crying.
+Usually, this indicates a Shion guarding these rooms and the Magatama, which is within the room.
+These rooms can be locked but there are easy workarounds to this fact.

 By throwing firecrackers, you can draw the slug creature away from the Magatama safely without any major risks.
 It can also result in the apparition breaking down a locked door and allowing you to safely enter inside.
-If you try to approach the Magatama without drawing the slug creature away, you will most likely enter up triggering it’s proximity, in which it will never stop chasing you until it has taken a life from you, or caused you to get a “Game Over”.
-Due to the fact this entity is attracted by footsteps and sounds, it’s sensitivity, dependent on the difficulty you are playing on.
+If you try to approach the Magatama without drawing the slug creature away, you will most likely enter up, triggering its proximity, in which it will never stop chasing you until it has taken a life from you or caused you to get a “Game Over.”
+Due to the fact this entity is attracted by footsteps and sounds, its sensitivity is dependent on the difficulty you are playing on.

 <a name="anchor13"></a>